 And it is not just the balance that s important, it is the quality as well.
 If your receivables are as old as your Aunt Tilly, chances are good you’ll never see the cash.

 5. Focusing on profit instead of cash flow.

 Ahh, Profit.
 The ultimate goal of every business.
 Or is it?
 Did you know that many businesses that fail are operating at a profit?
 How can that be?
 For the small business, cash flow is the ultimate goal.
 No cash flow.
 No business.
 Period.

-What s the difference?
-Mostly the difference is in the decision making process.
-If I take on this big job, it will earn me a huge profit, but if I take on five smaller jobs, I’ll have cash to pay my bills.
+What’s the difference?
+Mostly the difference is in the decision-making process.
+If I take on this big job, it will earn me a huge profit, but if I take on five smaller jobs, I’ll have the cash to pay my bills.
 Yes, you want to be profitable but every decision has to be measured against the effect it will have on cash flow.

 6. Forgetting your debt to society.

 Some bills are easy to forget.
 Bills like sales tax, payroll taxes, estimated taxes.
 They sort of sit out there, almost off the radar screen.
 They don’t have to be paid right away.
 It’s easy to forget them until BAM! they re due and they re due right now.
 And you better have the money to pay them or you re in hot water with the Tax Man.
 That s not a place anyone wants to be.
 Pay them late or not at all and you end up with penalties and interest on top of what’s already due.
 Cash flow problems result as you rob Peter to pay Paul.
 It can take months or even years to recover.

 7. Spending your company’s future on a speedboat